marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 ##### Category 1: Wants to eliminate `NullReferenceException`

-For a long time before `Maybe<T>` programmers tried to cleary state to the clients of their API that a given method may return `null` instead of an object.
+For a long time before `Maybe<T>` programmers tried to clearly state to the clients of their API that a given method may return `null` instead of an object.
-Some of them used special method naming conventions or comments.
+Some of them used special naming conventions or comments, for example:
-For example:
 {% highlight csharp %}
-TODO: Add xml doc comments
+// Naming convention and XML documentation
-// Method name convention in action.
+// comments in action.
-// Alternative would be to use XML documentation comments. public interface IUserRepository {
+public interface IUserRepository {
-    // This method can return null.
+    /// <returns>
+    /// Returns <c>null</c> if user is not found.
+    /// </returns>
     User FindById(UserId id);

-    // Notice 'Required' word in metod name.
+    /// <exception cref="EntityNotFound">
-    // Throws exception when user is not found.
+    /// If user is not found.
+    /// </exception>
     User FindRequiredById(UserId id);
 }
 {% endhighlight %}
 Others resorted to using special marking attributes and static code analysis tools.
-A good example of this category is [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations) package, that can be used with ReSharper to detect missing null checks:
+A good example of this category is [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations) package, that can be used together with ReSharper to detect missing null checks:
 {% highlight csharp %}
 public interface IUserRepository {